SU008/SU008/README.md

 - 👋 Hi, I’m @SU008
 - 👀 I’m interested in Computer/Communications/Electroics/Software/Development/Testing/IoT/Hardware/Design/Simulation/Prototyping and more.
-- 🌱 I’m currently learning Computer & Communications Engineering Honours at TU dublin.
-I have already graduated with a Bachelor in Electronics & Communications Engineering at the same institute.
+- 🌱 I’m a graduate Computer & Communications (Honours) Engineering Honours from TU dublin.
+I have already posses a Bachelor in Electronics & Communications (Ord) Engineering from the same institute.
+- 💞️ I am currently looking for graduate work/Entry roles/Internship opportunities.
+Where I can apply my skills and gain experience in industry, working to solve real world challenges.
-- 💞️ I’m looking to collaborate on any Projects but proirity is given to engineering related first.
+-💞️I’m avalible to collaborate on any Projects but proirity is given to engineering related first.
 - 📫 How to reach me:    sajjadullah725@gmail.com

 <!---